|

 actually beg off to do his homework sometimes rather than listen to this.

-One of the envelopes was a personal letter, something the Gibson
+One of the envelopes was a

 family didn't see a whole lot of.
 The old man, whose hands were stained